isomerpages/moe-damaipri/_useful-links/Digital Access @ Home.md

 Eligible households can apply for the scheme through a simplified application process and enjoy the **flexibility to choose their device and broadband connectivity according to their needs**.

 # Who can apply?
-Low-income households living in HDB flats with at least one Singapore Citizen are eligible to apply for [DigitalAccess@Home online](www.digitalaccess.gov.sg) You can check your eligibility at this&nbsp;[website](https://go.gov.sg/digitalaccesschecker).
+Low-income households living in HDB flats with at least one Singapore Citizen are eligible to apply for [DigitalAccess@Home online](www.digitalaccess.gov.sg) You can check your eligibility at this [website](https://go.gov.sg/digitalaccesschecker).

-Click on&nbsp;[Scheme Details](https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#ef97571b-3546-4a23-83a1-2815b62d1cfc)&nbsp;for more information
+Click on [Scheme Details](https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#ef97571b-3546-4a23-83a1-2815b62d1cfc) for more information

 # How can I apply?
 You can apply in two ways: